gsi-ee/dabc/README.txt

     * start the dabc GUI in another shell by typing "dabc" (do not forget to call ". dabclogin.sh" first!)

-7. Read the DABC User Manual for further information how to configure the DABC and how to use the GUI!
+7. Read the DABC online documentation (on dabc.gsi.de) for further information how to configure the DABC and how to use the GUI!

 Please contact the DABC developer team for any bug reports and wishes!